opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 Introduced 2.8
 {: .label .label-purple }

-Use **Dashboard** to create alerts that identify changes in your monitoring data and then notify you.
+Use **Dashboard** to create, manage, and take action on your alerts in a single, consolidated view and identify and resolve issues quickly.
 Dashboard gives you one place to:

 - Set up, add, and adjust rules and conditions that trigger alerts and notifications.
 - Create visualizations to help you quickly see trends and patterns or identify and address issues.